 However, some physical injuries can be much less obvious to you, like rape and medication overdoses.
 Talk regularly to your loved ones to make sure that they are receiving proper care.

-Nursing homes have become notorious for neglecting their residents' needs and depriving them of food, water, clothing and bedding.
-In addition, many seniors require assistance in performing daily activities like eating, bathing and getting dressed.
-If they do not receive assistance they need, their mental and physical health may be seriously impacted.
+Nursing home negligence can also happen in the form of neglect.
+Nursing homes have become notorious for neglecting their residents' needs and depriving them of proper food, water, clothing, and bedding.
+In addition, many seniors require assistance in performing daily activities like eating, bathing, and getting dressed.
+If they do not receive the assistance they need, their mental and physical health may be affected in serious and negative ways.

 Common instances of neglect include:

 Nursing homes have a legal obligation to provide a safe environment for their residents.
-There are federal laws that protect the rights of the elderly and dependent adults, and when these laws are violated, the perpetrators may be held accountable for their actions.
+There are federal laws that protect the rights of the elderly and dependent adults.
+When these laws are violated, the perpetrators may be held accountable for their actions.